konsumer/junosex/README.md

 If you are using a [cheap-o USB-to-MIDI adapter], you can open it up, and solder the wires direct to TX/RX, and use the power/ground from USB (inside adapter) to make it all simpler/cheaper.

+If you want it to run on batteries, use a 9V battery and a [7805 regulator].

 ## Modification

 Feel free to modify.
 This thing is super-simple.